withrvr/LeetCode/Problem/Easy/701-800/704. Binary Search/readme.md

 # ✅: Solution

-- xyz.java ... best logic
+- a.java ... best logic